Exploring the Linear Subspace Hypothesis in Gender Bias Mitigation: Bias as a Non-Linear Subspace

-We now focus on neutralizing and equalizing the inner products in the RKHS rather than correcting the word embeddings directly.
-Just as in the linear case, we can decompose the representation of a word in the RKHS into biased and neutral components \mathcheck{ } which provides a nonlinear equivalent for \cref{neutralise} \mathcheck{ } \begin{proposition} The corrected inner product in the feature space for two neutralized words \mathcheck{$\vz, \vw$} is given by \mathcheck{ } \end{proposition} \begin{proof} \mathcheck{ } Applying \cref{beta} and \cref{proj} \mathcheck{ } where as derived by \citet{scholkopf1998nonlinear}. \end{proof} An advantage of this approach is that it will not rely on errors due to the approximation of the pre-image.
-However, it will not give us back a set of debiased embeddings.
-Instead, it returns a debiased metric, thus limiting the classifiers and regressors we could use.
-Equation \cref{eq:neutrkhs} provides us with an \mathcheck{$\mathcal{O}(KNd)$} approach to compute the inner product between two feature-space neutralized words.
+as derived by \citet{scholkopf1998nonlinear}. \end{proof} An advantage of this approach is that it will not rely on errors due to the approximation of the pre-image.
+However, it will not give us back a set of bias-mitigated representations.
+Instead, it returns a bias mitigation metric, thus limiting the classifiers and regressors we could use. \Cref{eq:neutrkhs} provides us with an {$\mathcal{O}(KNd)$} approach to compute the inner product between words in feature space.\looseness=-1